wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 	- Where can you find the absolute path of a Jenkins project? #flashcard
 		- env.WORKSPACE includes the absolute path of our project.
 	- To get the status badges we need the "embeddable build status" plugin for jenkins.
-	- You have to add github-webhook`
+	- You have to add `github-webhook` to the end of the Jenkins -
-	-
 	- ### Assignment
 		- DOING Complete the asssignment